HIPAA-Protection of Patient Privacy

 What is HIPAA?

 HIPAA stands for Health Insurance Portability and Accountability Act.
-The federal law originated in 1996 and protects the privacy of a patient's personal and health information.
+The federal law originated in 1996, and it protects the privacy of a patient's personal and health information.
 The purpose of HIPAA is to keep medical records and other individually identifiable health information completely private.
 HIPAA gives patients increased control over their health information.

 You've probably signed plenty of HIPAA forms.
 HIPAA is very important to health care providers of all specialties because patient privacy is a top priority.
 Doctors, dentists, optometrists, and other healthcare providers are required under HIPAA to provide each patient with a Notice of Privacy Practices at the time of their first visit.
 Patients must provide a signature, agreeing that they have received a copy of the HIPAA privacy practices.
 A signature is only required once, no matter how many times you visit the provider.